KDE/kmediaplayer/README.md

 KMediaPlayer builds on the KParts framework to provide a common interface for KParts that can play media files.

+This framework is a porting aid.
+It is not recommended for new projects, and existing projects that use it are advised to port away from it, and use plain KParts instead.

 ## Usage